-The District may pay and discharge any or all of the Refunding Bonds by depositing in trust with the Paying Agent or an escrow agent at or before maturity, money and/or non-callable direct obligations of the United States of America (including zero interest bearing State and Local Government Series) or other non-callable obligations the payment of the principal of and interest on which is guaranteed by a pledge of the full faith and credit of the United States of America, in an amount which will, together with the interest to accrue thereon and available monies then on deposit in the Interest and Sinking Fund of the District, be fully sufficient to pay and discharge the indebtedness on such Refunding Bonds (including all principal, interest and redemption premiums) at or before their respective maturity dates.
+The District may pay and discharge any or all of the Refunding Bonds by depositing in trust with the Paying Agent or an escrow agent selected by the District at or before maturity, money and/or noncallable direct obligations of the United States of America (including zero interest bearing State and Local Government Series) or other non-callable obligations the payment of the principal of and interest on which is guaranteed by a pledge of the full faith and credit of the United States of America, in an amount which will, together with the interest to accrue thereon and available monies then on deposit in the Interest and Sinking Fund of the District, be fully sufficient to pay and discharge the indebtedness on such Refunding Bonds (including all principal, interest and redemption premiums) at or before their respective maturity dates.

-Unclaimed Moneys
+Unclaimed Monies

-Any money held in any fund created pursuant to the Resolution, or by the Paying Agent or an escrow agent in trust, for the payment of the principal of, redemption premium, if any, or interest on the Refunding Bonds and remaining unclaimed for two years after the principal of all of the Refunding Bonds has become due and payable (whether by maturity or upon prior redemption) is to be transferred to the Interest and Sinking Fund of the District for payment of any outstanding bonds of the District payable from such fund; or, if no such bonds of the District are at such time outstanding, the monies are required to be transferred to the general fund of the District as provided and permitted by law.
+Any money held in any fund created pursuant to the Resolution or by the Paying Agent or an escrow agent in trust for the payment of the principal of, redemption premium, if any, or interest on the Refunding Bonds and remaining unclaimed for two years after the principal of all of such Refunding Bonds has become due and payable (whether by maturity or upon prior redemption) is required to be transferred to the Interest and Sinking Fund of the District for payment of any outstanding bonds of the District payable from said fund; or, if no such bonds of the District are at such time outstanding, said monies are required to be transferred to the Interest to the Interest and Sinking Fund of the District are provided and permitted by law.

-Plan of Refunding\
+Plan of Refunding

-The Refunding Bonds will be issued (i) to refund a portion of the outstanding Prior 2012 Refunding Bonds, maturing on August 1 in the years [2023 through 2029, inclusive] (the "Refunded 2012 Refunding Bonds"), [(ii) to refund a portion of the outstanding Prior 2013 Refunding Bonds, maturing on August 1 in the years [2024 through 2031, inclusive] (the "Refunded 2013 Refunding Bonds"), (iii) to refund the outstanding Prior 2013 New Money Bonds, maturing on August 1 in the years [2027 through 2037] (the "Refunded 2013 New Money Bonds"), (iv) to refund a portion of the outstanding Prior 2015 Bonds, maturing on August 1 in the years [2026 through 2036, inclusive, and 2040] (the "Refunded 2015 Bonds" and together with the Refunded 2012 Refunding Bonds, the Refunded 2013 Refunding Bonds and the Refunded 2013 New Money Bonds, the "Refunded Bonds"),] and (v) to pay certain costs of issuance of the Refunding Bonds.
+The Refunding Bonds will be issued (i) to refund a portion of the outstanding Series 2013 Refunding Bonds, maturing on August 1 in the years 2024 through 2031, inclusive, as set forth below (the "Refunded 2013 Refunding Bonds"), (ii) to refund all of the outstanding Series 2013 New Money Bonds, maturing on August 1 in the years 2027 through 2029, inclusive, 2031, 2033, and 2037, as set forth below (the "Refunded 2013 New Money Bonds"), (iii) to refund a portion of the outstanding Series 2015 Bonds, maturing on August 1 in the years 2026 through 2036, inclusive, and 2040, as set forth below (the "Refunded Series 2015 Bonds" and together with the Refunded 2013 Refunding Bonds and the Refunded 2013 New Money Bonds, the "Refunded Bonds"), and (iv) to pay costs of issuance of the Refunding Bonds.